Hanzig/so-simple-theme/docs/_posts/2021-1-31-leimma-and-apotome.md

 * Note delay
 * Staccato and legato
 * Velocity range
 * Instrument selection.
+Those were built <a href="https://www.webaudiomodules.org/" target="_blank">Web Audio Modules</a> web browser synthesizers.
 The following are available:
 	* Basic synth (Sine, Sawtooth, Triangle and Square waves)
 	* Karplus-Strong (string sythesis to simulate the sound of hammered or plucked string or some types of percussion)
 	* OBXD (bank and preset selection) - based on the Oberheim OB-X.